tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 ---
 title: LinkedIn is not a social or professional network, it's a learning network
-subtitle: The world of work needs a fresh POV
+subtitle: The world of work needs a new script
 layout: blog
 ---